Two Brothers Rocks: Flora and fauna

 Both the flora and fauna are typical of the Mediterranean.
 There are several species of aquatic plants, mostly neptune grass.
 The fauna is composed of crabs, shellfish, sea urchins, octopus, starfish, fish of various species, moray eels, and there can be stingrays.
-In the 2005 there was an influx of jellyfish, mostly Pelagia noctiluca.
+In 2005, there was an influx of jellyfish, mostly Pelagia noctiluca.
 Other seaside towns saw an increase in jellyfish.
 The Pelagia noctiluca is very irritating and has hurt many people whom have tried to swim.

 Tourism

 Tourism is mainly present in the summer, between the months of June and September.
-The tourists who come to visit this place, are particularly attracted by the beauty of the sea and the landscape of jagged cliffs.
-There are boat tours driven by professionalists, which take tourists visiting the sea and rocks.
-The tour, lasting about half an hour, begin from the island of Ortigia, then passes from the coast of sea grottoes of Syracuse, and finally arrives at the "Two Brothers", where it stops for a few minutes to give tourists the possibility to swim.
-Afterward they repeated by the same round, bringing the tourists to Ortigia.
+The tourists who come to visit this place are particularly attracted by the beauty of the sea and the landscape of jagged cliffs.
+There are boat tours driven by professionals, which take tourists to visit the sea and rocks.
+The tour, lasting about half an hour, begins from the island of Ortigia, then passes from the coast of sea grottoes of Syracuse, and finally arrives at the "Two Brothers", where it stops for a few minutes to give tourists the possibility to swim.
+Afterward, they repeated the same round, bringing the tourists to Ortigia.

 This is a particularly suitable place to spend some time in contact with marine nature, repose and also for fun.
 The two rocks are also a great place for diving.
 There is also practiced spearfishing, given the abundance of the fauna.